5 Reasons Why You Can’t Stop Procrastinating and How To Avoid It So You Can Get Things Done

 3. Know that you’re already enough.

-Perfectionism stems from a belief that we’re not good enough.
-We need to show the world that we are good enough so we waste valuable time trying to prove it.
+Perfectionism stems from a belief that you’re not good enough.
+You need to show the world that you are good enough so you waste valuable time trying to prove it.

 A friend recently shared a beautiful excerpt from Brené Brown’s book Daring Greatly that summarizes this thought perfectly: